diasks2/amcharts_example/README.md

     $ git remote add origin git@github.com:<username>/amcharts_example.git
     $ git push -u origin master

-6) (Optional) Deploy the app to Heroku.
+7) (Optional) Deploy the app to Heroku.
 (Assuming you have already created a Heroku account.
 If not, check out this [tutorial](http://ruby.railstutorial.org/chapters/beginning?version=3.2#sec:1.4.1))

     $ heroku create --stack cedar
     $ git push heroku master

+###Section 2 - Creating a static page to display our graph

+8) Generate a StaticPages controller

+$ rails generate controller StaticPages mygraph

+9) Download the latest version of the [amCharts JavaScript Charts](http://www.amcharts.com/download) release from their website

+10) From the download, copy the file 'amcharts.js' and paste it in your project file directory in the app/assets/javascripts folder.